fpserg/RealMe/docs/PRODUCT/MS_BOOTSTRAP/OR_SPEC.md

 # Editing Rules

-While active:
+While the Operational Record is Active:

-- entries may be appended;
+- factual entries may be appended;
-- factual corrections may be made.
+- factual mistakes may be corrected.

-Past entries should not be rewritten merely for style.
+Historical entries should never be rewritten merely for style or narrative quality.

 ---